 - Community forum support only

-- Scaling requirements depend on concurrency, rate limits, and observability/log retention—plan capacity testing before broad rollout
+- Scaling requirements depend on concurrency, rate limits, and observability/log retention, so plan capacity testing before broad rollout

 Securing Your Confluence AI Integration